How it Works¶

 | 3 | Built-in + Project | Built-in prefix tables, then project classify: entries |

-Nine built-in classifiers handle commands where the action type depends on flags:
+Built-in classifiers handle commands where the action type depends on flags, wrappers, or execution context:

 | Command | Logic |